pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 in `torch.sparse` namespace may use a different interpretation for unspecified elements).

-To support Calculus functions on sparse tensors, we propose adding a `fill_value` property to PyTorch sparse tensors that will represent the values of unspecified sparse tensor elements.
+To widen support for sparse tensors to include more functions, we propose adding a `fill_value` property to PyTorch sparse tensors that will represent the values of unspecified sparse tensor elements.
 While doing so, we also need to consider:
 - how the nonzero fill value affects the result of linear algebra operations such as matrix multiplication, etc.
 - how to define a fill value for hybrid tensors (tensors with sparse